-Status of Project: Due to staff shortage and needed repairs the recovery system wasn't started up in 2021.
-Staff sampled all 13 recovery wells along with all 12 monitoring wells.
+Status of Project: All 13 recovery wells along with all 15 monitoring wells have been sampled.
 According to the data the plume has settled back to the Northwest portion of the site.
 An unidentified flowing core hole near these wells is the probable source of these chlorides with other sources contributing additional contamination across the rest of the remediation site.
 Differences in chloride values of wells in close proximity to each other are attributed to different screening depths.

 Recommendation for Future Work: Make the necessary repairs to return the recovery system back to operation.
 Review the data to continue taking a targeted approach at remediating the site.
-The plugging of more monitoring wells that are outside of the plume as well as recovery wells that unusable will look to be plugged in 2022.
+The plugging of more monitoring wells that are outside of the plume as well as recovery wells that are unusable will look to be plugged.
+Repair wells MW-4 & MW-25.